reimandlab/ActiveDriverDB/README.md

 **MySQL specific:** if you see a message `MySQL server has gone away`, try to `set global max_allowed_packet=1073741824;`

 ### Frontend
-If you don't want to perform steps specified below for every single deployment, you can use `deploy.sh` script (after installing all dependecies listed in the steps below).
+If you don't want to perform steps specified below for every single deployment, you can use `deploy.sh` script (after installing all dependencies listed in the steps below).

 #### Stylesheet creation